braceio/localdev/README.md

     sudo localdev --rules "niftythings.dev=5000, api.niftythings.dev=5001, *.niftythings.dev=5002"

-In the above example, three servers are running on localhost: a webserver on port 5000, an api server on 5001 and a proxy for customer apps on port 5002.
+In the above example, three servers are running on localhost: a webserver on port 5000, an api server on 5001 and a server hosting customer apps on port 5002.
-Localdev routes web requests to the three servers using the specified domains.
+Localdev routes web requests to the three servers by matching the hostname of each request to a rule, and proxying the request to the corresponding port.

 Sudo is required if you use the default ports 53, 80 or 443 for handling DNS, HTTP or SSL traffic.